cvidhyac/learn-ai/notes/building-conversations.md

 - More examples provide the application more structure and more accurate responses.

 In a new system configuration, it is always advised to include as many "user-assistant" pairs as possible.

+## What is tool calling in LLM?

+* When LLM has to fetch real-time data, it makes an external tool call to a service to fetch latest information.
+* When it does this, even if it doesn't have direct training data, it will be able to fetch latest information without being pre-trained.
+* When LLM has to fetch static data that doesn't change, it uses its training data.
+The parameters for making training data calls vs external tool calls is base lined with the model was trained.